tidy-finance/website/docs/31_beta.md

 The figure above does not indicate any troubles, so let us move on to the next check.

 We also encourage everyone to always look at the distributional summary statistics of variables.
-You can easily spot outliers or weird distributions when looking at such tables.
+You can easily spot outliers or weird distributions when looking at such tables.\index{Summary statistics}

 ```r